HandbookKids Club Kids | Spearfish, South Dakota

 - It is the responsibility of the parents to keep the Director up-to-date on all information pertaining to their child(ren).
 (Phone numbers, health information, emergency contacts as well as schedule changes.)
 We need to have a contact number where someone can be reached within fifteen minutes.

-- If a child struggles to meet the expectations of the KCK program, the adult/child ratios and alters the programming of KCK a meeting with the family will be held to discuss continued participation in the program.
+- If a child struggles to meet the expectations of the KCK program, the adult/child ratios and alters the programing of KCK a meeting with the family will be held to discuss continued participation in the program.
 Kids Club Kids may not be the best fit for every child and we want the child to experience success.

 - It is the parent’s responsibility to contact Kid’s Club Kids if their child will NOT be attending as scheduled.
 This is a courtesy to us and saves us calling the schools, bus department and parent’s place of employment searching for a missing child who has in fact been picked up by a parent.
 We must respond quickly when a child doesn’t arrive at the center and we appreciate your contacting us in advance.
 Please leave a message on the machine if staff has not arrived yet.
 The school office does not let KCK know if your child is absent.
 EVERYTIME KCKSTAFF MUST CALL LOOKING FOR A CHILD THERE WILL BE A $2 CHARGE ADDED TO THE FAMILY’S ACCOUNT, WITH NO LIMIT TO THE NUMBER OF FEES.
 SCHEDULES MUST BE UP TO DATE AND KCK MUST BE INFORMED OF CHANGES!